adomokos/light-service/README.md

 Options for this generator are:

 * `--dir=<SOME_DIR>`. `<SOME_DIR>` defaults to `organizers`.
 Will write organizers to `/app/organizers`, and specs to `/spec/organizers`
 * `--no-tests`.
-Defaults is `--tests`.
+Default is `--tests`.
 Will generate a test file matching the namespace you've supplied.

 ### Action generation